haysconun/blastospim-processing-pipeline-Jupyter/README.md

 *On MAC OSX you will need to install Xcode from the App store and run Xcode once to accept the license aggrement.*

+### Cells 10, 11 (OPTIONAL): visualize 3D point clouds for two adjacent timepoints

+Specify timeindex1, the first time index in a pair of consecutive frames.

+This loads results from Cell 9.

 ### Note potential issue

 This has only been tested for mac and linux machines.

+TODO: Enable some limited visualization of the tracking within the Jupyter notebook

 ## Correction of segmentation and tracking